tu-team/2/doc/emotions/affective and appraisal aspects/affective_appraisal_and_coping_aspecs.md

 1. Inbound stimulus is appraised non-consciously (affective appraisal).
 1. Neuromodulation is triggered, it actually switches the emotional state of the system.
 System feels emotion.
-1. Conscious processes are triggered: stimulus cognition with stimulus deliberation, stimulus reflective thinking, stimulus cognition reflection, stimulus cognition self-reflection, stimulus cognition self-conscious reflection.
+1. Conscious processes are triggered: stimulus cognition with stimulus deliberation, stimulus reflective thinking, stimulus cognition reflection, stimulus cognition self-reflection, stimulus cognition self-conscious reflection (cognitive appraisal).
 1. Parallel to conscious processes the instinctive behaviour could be triggered, it influences the environment.
 1. Conscious processes described above triggers conscious behaviour and its turn it influences the environment again.